Christina McKinney

 Christina McKinney is a fictional character on the American dramedy Ugly Betty, which aired on ABC between 2006 and 2010.
 Christina was portrayed by Ashley Jensen.
 Introduced as a seamstress for the fashion magazine MODE, she is a close friend to the series protagonist Betty Suarez.
 She became increasingly involved in creative director Wilhelmina Slater's schemes over the course of the show.
-Jensen left Ugly Betty at the end of its third season to pursue other projects, though she returned the season four episode "London Calling".
+Jensen left Ugly Betty at the end of its third season to pursue other projects, though she returned in the season four episode "London Calling".
 Response to the character was primarily positive.

 Role

 Scotswoman Christina McKinney immigrated from the United Kingdom to the United States to leave her husband, Stuart, and pursue her dream to become a fashion designer.
 She was a seamstress at fashion magazine MODE, and worked closely with its then-editor-in-chief Fey Sommers and creative director Wilhelmina Slater.
 She is a close friend to Betty Suarez, the assistant to the new editor-in-chief Daniel Meade, and provides advice for her personal and professional life.
 Wilhelmina offers Christina a featured spot at New York Fashion Week if she anonymously leaves a package at a police station.
 Christina accepts the deal and is recognized as a promising new designer by the fashion community.
 She feels increasingly uncomfortable with her new career after learning the package contained evidence to frame publishing mogul Bradford Meade for Fey's murder.
 Wilhelmina was working with Daniel's transgender sister Alexis Meade, believed to have died in a skiing accident, to take over MODE as its editor-in-chief.
 Bradford is arrested at New York Fashion Week, and Alexis takes his place as the head of the publishing company.
 Christina refuses to participate further in Wilhelmina's schemes, but Wilhelmina threatens to destroy her potential career as a designer.
 In one instance, Wilhelmina prevents Christina from sending a custom dress for Sarah Jessica Parker.
 When Christina tells Betty about her role in Bradford's arrest, their friendship is temporarily ended, though Betty later apologizes to her.
 Christina continues to help Betty with her love life, including telling her crush Henry Grubstick that his girlfriend Charlie cheated on him and may be pregnant with another man's child.